TzuHuanTai/RaspberryPi_WebRTC/README.md

     ./pi_webrtc --device=/dev/video0 --fps=30 --width=1280 --height=720 --v4l2_format=mjpeg --mqtt_host=127.0.0.1 --mqtt_port=1883 --mqtt_username=<username> --mqtt_password=<password>  --enable_v4l2_dma
     ```
 * `./pi_webrtc -h` to list all available args.
-* If `--enable_v4l2_dma` is assigned, only `H264` stream is provided.
-The `VP8`, `VP9` are available as well if not be assigned.
-But frames will be decoded/scaled by software, and the buffer will be copied to the HW encoder though.
+* `--enable_v4l2_dma` only apply to `--v4l2_format=h264` source stream.
+The `VP8`, `VP9` are available only if the flag not be assigned, and frames will be decoded/scaled by software, the buffer will be copied between HW encoder and user space.
 * If the `--record_path` is assigned, the background recorder will start immediately after running the program.
-But the performance of Pi 3B is limited, if the resolution is above 640x368@15fps the HW encoder will be unstable, stuck, or even crash.
+But the performance of Pi 3B is limited, if the `--v4l2_format=mjpeg` source resolution is above 640x368@15fps the HW codec will be unstable, stuck, or even crash.
+However, it can record smoothly at 960x480@30fps when the `--v4l2_format=h264` and `--enable_v4l2_dma` flags are applied, even with two clients watching p2p streams simultaneously.
+Since the h264 source directly records into mp4 files without going through the decode/encode process.

 ## Run as Linux Service
 Set `pi_webrtc` to run as a daemon.